Liquid Metal Model for Continuous Casting (LIMMCAST)

 The third setup is the X-LIMMCAST.
 This experimental facility is specialized for the visualization of Argon-melt two-phase flows in the submerged entry nozzle and the mold.

-The following key issues were addressed by our numerical and experimental modelling:
+The following key issues were addressed by our experimental modelling:

 - Flow investigations in mould, tundish and submerged entry nozzle (SEN)

 - Influence of electromagnetic fields: electromagnetic brakes as well as electromagnetic stirrers